softworkz/emby-wiki/Item-Information.md

 ### ProviderIds
 This is a dictionary of provider id's for an item - Tmdb, Tvdb, TvCom, etc.

+### ProductionLocations
+This is a list of strings indicating filming locations.
+For Persons, this will have one entry and will contain their place of birth.

 ### RecursiveItemCount
 For folders, this indicates the number of items available, recursively.